jaimebw/arinc429/README.md

 As for docs, I think the API is pretty simple and self-explanatory.
 If you have any questions, feel free to ask.

 ## Change log
+* v0.1.4 - Correced bugs with the encoder when asking for the encoded word
 * v0.1.3 - Working BNR decoding
 * v0.1.2 - Added BCD, DSC, BNR + DSC encoding
 * v0.1.1 - Added BNR encoding